ICBINP/Project-Info/README.md

 #Motivation

 We all enjoy the fantasy world of Dungeons & Dragons, along with the Choose Your Own Adventure stories that date back to books in the 80s.
-We decided to make our adventure based on Pineapples & Potatoes in a hat-tip to instructors Mike and Stack and their use of those words to represent that any word could be used in a variety of coding locations.
+We decided to make our adventure based on Pineapples & Potatoes as a tip of the hat to instructors Mike and Stack and their use of them in class.

 ##Wireframe